 House Speaker Nancy Pelosi is now viewed favorably by 38% of voters and unfavorably by 48%.
 Those figures are essentially unchanged from a month ago (see topline trends).

 Senate Majority Leader Mitch McConnell earns favorable ratings from 33% and negative reviews from 43%.
 Those figures match Pelosi’s net favorability of -10.
 For McConnell, however, that’s a big improvement compared to last month’s -20 (27% favorable, 47% unfavorable).

-Pelosi’s Republican counterpart, Kevin McCarthy, is viewed favorably by 28% and unfavorably by 31%.
-He remains an unknown to roughly half the nation’s voters.
-Still, his negative ratings have grown as he has become better known.
+Pelosi’s Republican counterpart, Kevin McCarthy, is viewed favorably by 27% and unfavorably by 28%.
+He remains relatively unknown.
+However, his negative ratings have grown as he has become better known.

-Vice President Mike Pence gets positive reviews from 47% of voters and negative assessments from another 40%.
-Those are Pence’s best numbers since last October.
+Vice President Mike Pence gets positive reviews from 47% of voters and negative assessments from another 38%.

 President Trump’s job approval ratings have held steady around 46% for more than five months.